 Weight: 47600 lbs (21590 kg)

-The Phileas 80 and 85 are rapid transit busses developed by Samenwerkingsverband Regio Eindhoven (SRE) and are named after Phileas Fogg, the protagonist of Jules Verne’s Around the World in Eighty Days.
+The Phileas 80 and 85 are rapid transit buses developed by Samenwerkingsverband Regio Eindhoven (SRE) and are named after Phileas Fogg, the protagonist of Jules Verne’s Around the World in Eighty Days.

 The Phileas 80/85 were originally designed to be operated without a driver via magnetic guidance system, but this system has since been discontinued by the regional authority for urban transit in Eindhoven.

-These busses have been procured for tourism purposes by Istanbul, but due to routine overcrowding of the busses that far exceeds their recommended carrying capacity weight, modifications were later made to the bus axles to mitigate the problem.
+These buses have been procured for tourism purposes by Istanbul, but due to routine overcrowding of the buses that far exceeds their recommended carrying capacity weight, modifications were later made to the bus axles to mitigate the problem.